AverageDude0815/Stop-challenge/README.md

 # Stop-challenge
-My first "game" in Python
+///My first "game" in Python

 from datetime import datetime